 Who: All current Hollins undergraduate students are eligible.
-There will be two (2) awards given: one for a first year/sophomore, and the second for a junior/senior.
+Winners and finalists will be awarded in two (2) categories: a first year/sophomore category, and a junior/senior category.

-When: All applications will be due on February 28, 2013.
-Finalists will be announced in late March 2013, and the winners will be recognized at a reception in April 2013 in the Hollins Room.
+When: All applications will be due at the end of February.
+Finalists will be announced in early April, and the winners will be recognized at a reception in late April.

-How: Choose a research project (paper; podcast; website; etc.) that you completed for a Hollins course or independent study during the three previous semesters (Fall 2012; Spring 2012; Fall 2011).
-You will need to have a faculty member (your class instructor; if the class instructor is unavailable, an advisor would be acceptable) agree to sponsor you for the award.
+Choose a research project (paper; podcast; website; etc.) that you completed for a Hollins course or independent study during the three previous semesters, and J-Terms (J-Term 2024; Fall 2023; Spring 2023; J-Term 2023; Fall 2022).
+You will need to have a faculty member agree to recommend you for the award.
+The recommendation should come from your professor for that class; if they are unavailable, an advisor is acceptable.
 As part of the application, you must write a 250-500 word essay explaining your project and the research you completed.

 Why should I apply?: Because this is an awesome opportunity to show off your great work, and get rewarded for all the time you spent researching!
 As if that wasn't enough, each winner will also receive:

 an excellent item to put on your resume or grad school application